Guidance for small craft and yacht arrivals in New Zealand

 On your arrival your vessel will be met by border agencies who will conduct entry clearances and a health assessment will be carried out to determine if you can isolate on your vessel.
 You will be tested for COVID-19 on your day of arrival or as soon as possible afterwards.
 You must wear appropriate Personal Protection Equipment (PPE).
 If you do not have PPE, it will be provided to you.

-All vessel crew/passengers are required to isolate for 14 days.
+All vessel crew/passengers are required to isolate for at least 14 days.
 This can include your journey time where this can be verified by Customs.
 You are not permitted to make up isolation time within New Zealand waters (for example by sailing or anchoring coastwise).
-The verification process will include checking for a persistent AIS track from the point of departure, no contact with other places, and communication about intentions and any updates to the journey.
+The verification process will include checking for a persistent track from the point of departure, no contact with other places, such as Minerva Reef and communication about intentions and any updates to the journey.

 If you arrive prior to 12 days, everyone on board will be required to go into a managed isolation facility for the remainder of the isolation time.
 You will not be able to isolate on board.
 This is covered in more detail in the following section.

 If you are isolating on board for a period, you will be subject to strict isolation requirements including remaining on board your vessel at all times.
 You must not come into contact with anyone else (except for example staff from New Zealand government agencies).
-This includes people on vessels isolating near you, or come ashore (unless required to do so such as for COVID-19 testing or a medical examination), until everyone on the vessel has served out the 14-day isolation period and returned a negative COVID-19 test result.
+This includes people on vessels isolating near you, or come ashore (unless required to do so such as for COVID-19 testing or a medical examination), until everyone on the vessel has served out the required isolation period and returned a negative COVID-19 test result.
+Any breach of these conditions may result in an extension to the isolation requirements.

 If you need to go to a managed isolation facility